-Table 4-24 ECI Enrollment for Bexar r County and Texas, FY 2019
+Table 4-24 ECI Enrollment for Bexar County and Texas, FY 2019

-Geography Birth-to-3 Population Total Children Served Percent of Population Served Bexar County 124,699 7,209 5.78% Texas 1,686,451 62,025 3.68% Note: Bexar County area is serviced by three Early Childhood Intervention (ECI) centers, which are the Easter Seals Rehabilitation Center, the Center for Health Care Services, and the Brighton Center.
+Geography Birth-to-3 Population Total Children Served Percent of Population Served Bexar County 124,699 7,209 5.78% Texas 1,686,451 62,025 3.68% Nlata, Davian Carreti, and a in an airead but there a Fault Obile lland al lista microtiana (ECI) annata na bish and the Factor Cools

+Note: Bexar County area is serviced by three Early Childhood Intervention (ECI) centers, which are the Easter Seals Rehabilitation Center, the Center for Health Care Services, and the Brighton Center.
 Source: Texas Department of Assistive and Rehabilitative Services, Early Childhood Intervention, 2019.